Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 		Usually 0

 	Most of these registers either control horizontal scaling, or appear linked to it in some way.
-Register 2854 contains the 'master' value & the other registers can be calculated from that one.
-You must also remember to correctly set the divider in Reg 2874.
+Register 2854 contains the woke 'master' value & the woke other registers can be calculated from that one.
+You must also remember to correctly set the woke divider in Reg 2874.

 	To enlarge:
 		Reg 2854 = (source_width * 0x00200000) / destination_width